ede1998/nix-config/README.md

 - Clone repository again
 - Run `home-manager switch --flake .#username@hostname`
   - If you don't have home-manager installed, try `nix shell nixpkgs#home-manager`.
+- If using LUKS, you can configure auto-unlock via TPM2: `sudo systemd-cryptenroll /dev/LUKS-root-partition --tpm2-device=auto`

 ## Updating the configuration